AdRoll/baker/content/en/docs/Components/Filters/SetStringFromURL.md

 ## Filter *SetStringFromURL*

 ### Overview

-Extract some strings from metadata url and sets a field with it.
+This filter looks for a set of strings in the URL metadata and sets a field with the found string.
+Discards the log lines if URL metadata doesn't contain any of the given strings.

+**On Error:** the input record is discarded.

 ### Configuration